-Costa Rica is now a year-round destination so arguably the best time to go is whenever you can.
-However, there are two general seasons, a rainy season (May-October) and a dry season (November-April).
-September and October are usually the rainiest months.
-Even in the height of the rainy season though, mornings are often surprisingly clear and sunny, with clouds developing in the mid-day and soon after, rain, so when planning core activities, it’s best to plan for an early start and try to leave afternoons free for traveling or relaxing.
-It’s also important to remember that being located in the tropics means it can rain on any day of the year, especially in inland areas like Monteverde and Arenal.
+What is a typical day like in the typical rainy season?
+During most of the rainy season, mornings are often surprisingly clear and sunny, with clouds developing in the mid-day and soon after, rain, so when planning core activities, it’s best to plan for an early start and try to leave afternoons free for traveling or relaxing.
+It’s also important to remember that being located in the tropics, it can rain on any day of the year, especially in inland areas like Monteverde and Arenal.

 Temperatures vary more by location than by time of year usually.
 For example, Monteverde and the cloud forests in general are cooler year-round, while the coasts tend to be hot year-round, especially mid-day.
 San Jose and Arenal are mid-altitude areas which are mostly pleasant year-round, though a nice rain can be welcome for cooling things off on a hot afternoon.

-The Christmas/New Years time frame and Easter week are the most crowded seasons for Costa Rica, so please plan your trip in advance if you can.
-There are often holiday season supplement at hotels during those times.
+The Christmas/New Year’s period and Easter week are the most crowded seasons for Costa Rica, so please plan your trip in advance if you can.
+There is often a holiday season supplement at hotels during those times.

 Monthly Averages (San Jose)